An Interview with ‘Warcraft’ Director Duncan Jones

 “So, in the movie, the orcs are coming through the portal, and we’re going to close the portal.
 Instead of changing the lore or characters, our approach was to streamline the time, and address this one very specific moment.

-And it does works, for me at least – though a great many critics aren’t seeing the movie in quite the same way.
+And it does work, for me at least—though a great many critics aren’t seeing the movie in quite the same way.
 I’ve grown up with Warcraft and, sure, the movie only depicts a very thin slice of an epic timeline, and there are some lore details that just can’t be fleshed out over 120 minutes.
-But Jones does find space and time to develop a number of the characters, ensuring that they’re not simply swept along in functional exposition and brain-melting action set-pieces.
+But Jones does find space and time to develop a number of the characters, ensuring that they’re not simply swept along in functional exposition and brain-melting action set pieces.
 I don’t see any other way it could have been done.
 It’s the characters in Warcraft we remember, after all, not the exact implications of the Draenei schism on three generations of human-orc relations.

 My non-gaming girlfriend, who’s a fan of the fantasy genre, thought we were watching the live-action version of Warhammer, but she enjoyed the film just as much as I did.
 And there’s a lot to be said for that, showing as it does that you need not be a Warcraft veteran to enjoy the fiction unfolding on screen.
 But was there ever a tension between appealing to the frothing hardcore and attracting new audiences to the franchise, through the movie?